abhiyagupta/ai_stack_era/readme.md

 ## ASK:
--mnist dataset - achive accuracy of 99.4% in less then 20K parameters -less than 20 epochs
+- mnist dataset - achive accuracy of 99.4% in less then 20K parameters
+- less than 20 epochs
--use batch normailization and drop out
+- use batch normailization and drop out
--fully connected layer
+- fully connected layer
--github actions
+- github actions